starcoinorg/starcoin-org-v2/content/developer/blog/starcoin_features.md

 ![starcoin_upgrade](http://westar.io/blog/starcoin_features/images/starcoin_upgrade.jpg)

-## Scalable Second Layer
+## Scalable Layer2

-Starcoin is a layered smart contract and DeFi network, which means that Starcoin not only has one layer of network, but also designs and implements its own second layer.
-The second layer of Starcoin is committed to connecting everyone securely, infiltrating blockchain technology into daily life scenarios, and allowing users to enjoy the benefits and convenience of blockchain.
+Starcoin is a layered smart contract and DeFi network, which means that Starcoin not only has layer1 of network, but also designs and implements its own layer2.
+The 2-layer of Starcoin is committed to connecting everyone securely, infiltrating blockchain technology into daily life scenarios, and allowing users to enjoy the benefits and convenience of blockchain.

-The second layer of Starcoin will be a general solution.
-By looking for a safe algorithm, let the first and second layers be more natively combined, so that data can travel safely, arbitrarily and conveniently between the two layers.
+The 2-layer of Starcoin will be a general solution.
+By looking for a safe algorithm, let the laye1 and layer2 be more natively combined, so that data can travel safely, arbitrarily and conveniently between the two layers.

 ## More Features of Starcoin